 How common is thyroid cancer?

 Thyroid cancer is quite rare.
-Around 3,500 people are diagnosed in the UK each year.
+Around 3,700 people are diagnosed in the UK each year.
+In the UK, only 1 out of every 100 people diagnosed with cancer (1%) has thyroid cancer.
 It’s more common in women than in men.

 There are factors that can increase the risk of developing thyroid cancer, including radiation and some types of non cancerous thyroid conditions.